at15/faiss-s3/docs/tasks/005-rust-based-io.md

 - [ ] search local faiss file using python binding calling C++
   - this is does not even require our customized inverted list build
+- [x] When using CMake, how does C++ side link the rust implementation during build? ...
+Or it is linking a rust static library?
+If we are building a library in C++, it only requires the header and does not do the linking unless we are building a executable.